KikiTikiKiwi/Phys3500K/README.md

 # Phys3500K
 Computational physics work assignments.
-You can look at and use as needed for projects but please follow academic honesty polcies and source where you find code.
+You can look at and use as needed for projects but please follow academic honesty policies
 *IMPORTANT*
-should not be trusted for correctness
+Should not be trusted for correctness